krevanth/ZAP/README.txt

 4. Timing and Resource Utilization
 ===============================================================================

 Synthesis has been run with Vivado 2021.2 (64-Bit).
-Design uses default parameters with -mode out_of_context for synthesis.
-Resources refer to 7 series FPGA.
-Synthesis has been run with the highest speed grade with synthesis set to "PerformanceOptimized" mode.
+Synthesis has been run with the following settings:

+* Speed Grade       : -3
+* Mode              : PerformanceOptimized
+* Retiming          : No
+* Flatten Hierarchy : full
+* Mode              : out_of_context

 +----------+-------+---------------------+
 | Ref Name |  Used | Functional Category |